 - Prioritize the right deals with comprehensive reports and dashboards.

-High-performing teams partner with Affinity for Salesforce to elevate and enrich their CRM data—and save up to 200 hours of data entry per person every year.
+Top private capital firms use Affinity to elevate and enrich their CRM data—and save up to 200 hours of data entry per person every year.
 Affinity helps by:

 - Automatically managing and updating contact profiles from your inbox and calendar information.

-- Rolling relationship and deal insights into the tools that sellers use every day, from emails to their browsers.
+- Rolling relationship and deal insights into the tools that dealmakers use every day, from emails to their browsers.

-- Enriching Salesforce reports and data with contact engagement and history, while assigning relationship scores so sellers can stay on top of every opportunity.
+- Enriching reports and data with contact engagement and history, while assigning relationship scores so dealmakers can stay on top of every opportunity.

-- Unlocking new sales opportunities by uncovering paths of warm introduction that close deals up to 25% faster.
+- Unlocking new deal opportunities by uncovering paths of warm introduction that close deals up to 25% faster.

 CRM data quality FAQs